Photo: Anja Weber

-You will find two charging stations of this type in our ServiceHaus car park.
+You will find some charging stations of this type in our ServiceHaus car park.
 The identical chargers each have two charging points.

 Charging capacity: AC 11 kW

 Plug system: 2x 11 kW (AC charging)

 This charging station has a CCS connection (DC) on the left side and a Type 2 (AC) connection on the right side.

 Charging capacity: AC 22 kW, DC 50 kW